photoprism/photoprism/CONTRIBUTING.md

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](CODE_OF_CONDUCT.md) explains the "dos and don’ts."

 ## Reporting Bugs ##

 Before reporting a bug, please use our [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) to determine the cause of your problem.
-If you are unsure, have a general question, or need assistance:
+If you have a general question, need help, or an issue has not (yet) been clearly identified:

 - you are welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
 - and post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)